-Another option is to head to the Resolver website for more help making a shopping complaint.
+Another option is to head to the Resolver website for more help about making a shopping complaint.

-Any warranty that you have on a product is an extra, on top of your statutory rights with the retailer.
+Any manufacturer’s guarantee that you have on a product is an extra, on top of your statutory rights with the retailer.
 The retailer should always be your first port of call when a product turns out to be faulty.
 They shouldn’t just refer you to the manufacturer.

 It’s the retailer's responsibility to make sure your purchase arrives in a timely and satisfactory condition.
 They’re responsible for giving you a refund, repair or replacement if the goods are lost or damaged during transit.

-It doesn’t matter whether you’ve bought your item in the sale or second hand – all the refund rights shared in this guide still apply.
+It doesn’t matter whether you’ve bought your item on offer or second hand – all the refund rights shared in this guide still apply.

 Getting a refund from a company that’s entered administration can be tricky.
 You’ll be put into a queue with all the company’s business creditors, and the situation will be assessed.

 If the business isn’t sold or restructured, or if it’s liquidated, you’ll only get a proportion of what you’re owed.